-Oh my friends doing Realtor Marketing…you are killing me!
-I have talked to literally hundreds of Realtors about their marketing and there are just some super-weird things that drive me nuts about you (the collective you, not you personally…:) The biggest thing to me is your internet presence and what should be on your real estate website!
+Oh my friends doing Real Estate Marketing…you are killing me!
+I have talked to literally hundreds of real estate agents about their marketing and there are just some super-weird things that drive me nuts about you (the collective you, not you personally…:) The biggest thing to me is your internet presence and what should be on your real estate website!

 Generally I try to tell you things that you should do in no particular order, but for this one, I am going to break it down from most important to least important…

 5 Things You MUST Have On Your Real Estate Website

 - Somewhere for them to sign up to your email list

 - An intro video of you talking

 - An about us page that talks about how you help them (NOT about how you are great at playing guitars or any you, you, you at all really)